Ethiopia is a country with over 2.5 million horses. There are struggles with both poverty and severe climatic events.

 - Estimated number of working equines and camels: 11 million

 - SPANA started work in Ethiopia in 2002.
-Our small and dedicated team there were able to provide nearly 13,000 treatments to working animals last year.
+Our small and dedicated team there were able to provide over 11,000 treatments to working animals last year.

 - One permanent centre in Debre Zeit.

 - One Clinical Skills Centre at Debre Zeit University for training young veterinarians

 - Two mobile clinics visiting animals in surrounding towns.

 - The main problems we encounter are animals with wounds, lameness, respiratory disease and a fungal infection called EZL that can be fatal.To help improve the quality of life for the animals we treat in Ethiopia, we provide harness pads for owners to put under their animals’ harnesses to prevent wounds.